 Your skin is constantly plummeted with germs, toxins and generally bad things, whether by fluke or, more commonly, by things that you put on it.
 Everything from your makeup to your laundry detergent contains certain types of toxins which, on their own might not be so bad, but combined with others and skin that’s like mine that isn’t always the healthiest, it can be a really bad combination.

-But products like Native Deodorant get rid of all that bad crap so it isn’t meshing with your body juices or getting into your pores.
-They don’t use nasty things like aluminum, parabens or sulphates, which then allows your body to breathe, relax and do what it’s supposed to.
+But products like Native Deodorant get rid of all that bad crap in average deodorant so it isn’t meshing with your body juices or getting into your pores.
+They don’t use nasty things as a clean deodorant and are aluminum free, paraben free, sulphate free, which then allows your body to breathe, relax and do what it’s supposed to.

 I am now the proud owner of: